HanhTran92/GlobalCities/README.md

 ### Discussion

 The graph connotes two implications.
-First, European airports tend to have higher connectivity in comparison with other continents’ counterparts.
-Second, there is high air connectivity between US and Europe, as well as China and Europe.
+First, European airports tended to have higher connectivity in comparison with other continents’ counterparts.
+Second, there was high air connectivity between US and Europe, as well as China and Europe.

+We took further step by investigating which city had the highest global connectivity.
+As such, we created a new dataset attaching each airport with their city location.

+As discovered from the data networks, 4 out of 5 cities which ranked first in the global interconnectedness list belonged to European continent, with London possessing the highest international connectivity degree (338 flight-out links and 341 flight-in links).
+The remaining list respectively came Paris, Frankfurt and Moscow.
+Istanbul, the city straddling between Asia and Europe, ranked 5th with 229 out flights and 232 in-flights.
+Chicago, and Beijing appeared to rank 7th and 8th as top world interconnected cities.

+As we explored further, the precursory outcome partially implies why some cities had higher connectivity than the others.
+(1) ideal geographical location, where the airport can easily and conveniently serve as a vital transit node that connects one city to another.
+(2) the presence of strong airlines,  London (British Airways), France (Air France), Frankfurt (Lufthansa), Moscow (Aeroflot) Istabul (Turkish Airline).
+(3) vibrant economic activities between these cities with the world that shape their frequent transportation.

 ### Acknowledgement